 Indigenous Apprenticeships Program

-Applications for the 2023-24 Australian Government Indigenous Apprenticeships Program are now closed.
-Applications for 2024-25 will open in January 2024.
+Applications for the 2026–27 Australian Government Indigenous Apprenticeships Program (IAP) are expected to open in February 2026.

-The Indigenous Apprenticeships Program (IAP) is a pathway for First Nations people to start their career in the Australian Public Service (APS).
-The program provides an opportunity to undertake a formal qualification of Certificate IV or a Diploma upon successful completion of the program, equipping you with the skills to build your career.
+The Indigenous Apprenticeships Program is a pathway for Aboriginal and Torres Strait Islander peoples to start their careers in the Australian Public Service (APS).
+The 12-month program provides an opportunity to undertake a formal qualification of a Certificate IV or Diploma equipping participants with the skills to build their careers.

 About the program

-• A permanent, full-time, entry-level position in government at either the APS level 2 or 3 and an advancement opportunity to the next level post-program.
+• A permanent, full-time, entry-level position in government at the APS level 3 and an advancement opportunity to the next level post-program.

 • Competitive salary, superannuation and employment conditions.

-• Peer support, access to the First Nations Network (FNN), a dedicated buddy and First Nations mentor.
+• Peer support, access to the First Nations Network (FNN), a dedicated buddy and Aboriginal and Torres Strait Islander mentor.

 • Opportunity to complete a Diploma qualification.